Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Experiment

 \subsection{Training Set}

 The CLIC dataset \cite{CLIC} and LIU4K dataset \cite{LIU_dataset} are employed to train our models.
 The images of the training dataset are rescaled to a resolution of $2000 \times 2000$, which is better for training.
-Data augmentation algorithms (i.e., rotation and scaling) are deployed to randomly cropped 81,650 patches with a resolution of $384 \times 384$.
-The patches are stored as lossless PNG images for better training.
+Data augmentation algorithms (i.e., rotation and scaling) are used to randomly crop 81,650 patches with a resolution of $384 \times 384$.
+The patches are stored as lossless PNG images.